 \begin{remark}We now comment on the relation between Thm. \ref{thmintromain} and various ``Sen theories". \begin{enumerate} \item Let $\bbk$ be a CDVF with \emph{perfect} residue field, then classical Sen theory says that we have a diagram of tensor functors:

 (Note in contrast to the general case in Thm. \ref{thmintromain}, all the functors on the triangles are tensor \emph{equivalences}).
 Hence our $p$-adic Simpson correspondence could be regarded as a ``generalization" of the classical Sen theory.
-(Similarly, our Riemann-Hilbert correspondence could be regarded as a ``generalization" of the classical Sen-Fontaine theory reviewed in \S \ref{subsecSenFon}).
+(Similarly, our Riemann--Hilbert correspondence could be regarded as a ``generalization" of the classical Sen--Fontaine theory reviewed in \S \ref{subsecSenFon}).

 \item For general $K$, Brinon \cite{Bri03} also developed a ``Sen theory".
 Let us only very briefly recall here, cf. \S \ref{subsecBrinonSen} for more details.
 Indeed, it is related to the embedding $K \into \kpf$ that we mentioned in Rem. \ref{remhistory}(2), where $\kpf$ is the ``perfection" field of $K$.
 Let $K_\infty^\pf$ is the cyclotomic extension with $\widehat{K_\infty^\pf}$ being the $p$-adic completion, and let $\Gamma:=\Aut(C/K_\infty^\pf)$.
 Then Brinon constructs a tensor equivalence (there is also a ``decompleted" version)